Brent Sherman: Racing career

 In 2006, Sherman moved up to the NEXTEL Cup Series.
 Bringing Serta as his primary sponsor, he was signed to drive the No. 49 for BAM Racing, replacing Ken Schrader, who moved to Wood Brothers Racing that year.
-His best finish was a 21st-place finish in the Daytona 500.
+His best finish was a 21st place finish in the Daytona 500.
 After poor performance, BAM Racing asked Sherman to step aside while the team tested other drivers.
 He resigned from the team (taking the sponsorship with him) and returned to the ARCA Re/Max Series for the remainder of the 2006 season.
-This turned out to be a good move, and Sherman scored his first ARCA win at Michigan, and finished 19th in points despite starting the season late.
+This turned out to be a good move, and Sherman scored his first ARCA win at Michigan, and finished nineteenth in points despite starting the season late.
 In 2007, he left ARCA again and returned to the Busch Series to drive the No. 36 Big Lots Chevy for McGill Motorsports.
 He departed the team in September, and would spend the remainder of the season driving a limited schedule for Braun Racing in their No. 10 Toyota.

 On February 19, 2008, it was announced that Sherman had signed with Panther Racing to move to the Firestone Indy Lights Series for the 2008 season.
 He finished 11th in points with a best finish of 3rd which came in the first race of the year at Homestead-Miami Speedway.
-His best road course finish was 10th in a rain drenched attrition filled race at the Mid-Ohio Sports Car Course.
+His best road course finish was tenth in a rain drenched attrition filled race at the Mid-Ohio Sports Car Course.

 In 2009, he drove in a few Camping World Truck Series races for Stringer Motorsports in the No. 90 Great Clips Toyota as well as one ARCA race at Salem, also in Stringer's No. 90.

 After five years of being without a ride, Sherman came back to stock car racing in a one-off attempt with Mason Mitchell's No. 98 team in the ARCA race at Chicago in 2016.
-He shook the rust off pretty quickly and earned a top-10 finish in 9th after qualifying 11th.
-However, despite this surprise comeback, Sherman has yet to attempt any other races in any series since that one race.
+He shook the rust off pretty quickly and earned a top-ten finish in ninth after qualifying eleventh.
+Sherman would not run any races in any series until 2023.
+When the Chicago Street Course was added to the NASCAR Cup and Xfinity Series schedules, he wanted to come back and race there.
+He would run the Xfinity Series race at the street course driving the No. 28 car for RSS Racing.

+Personal life

+Sherman is a veteran of the United States Air Force.
+He currently lives in Chicago with his teenage children and was inspired to return to run the Chicago Street Race when it was added to the Xfinity Series schedule so he could race in his hometown and have his children see him race as they were too young to remember the last NASCAR race he ran.
+He also owns and runs a business in Chicago.